 - 5.2.1 Establishment of placement will start at Step 11. - 5.2.2 One (1) Bachelor's Degree related to the employee's duties initial placement at Step 10.
-Two (2) Bachelor's Degrees related to the employee's duties initial placement at Step 9. - 5.2.3 One (1) Master's Degree or graduate diploma related to the employee's duties initial placement at Step 9.
-Two (2) Master's Degrees or graduate diplomas related to the employee's duties initial placement at Step 8. - 5.2.4 One (1) Doctoral Degree related to the employee's duties initial placement at Step 8.
+Two (2) Bachelor's Degrees related to the employee's duties initial placement at Step 9. - 5.2.3 One (1) Master's Degree or graduate diploma related to the employee's duties - initial placement at Step 9.
+Two (2) Master's Degrees or graduate diplomas related to the employee's duties - initial placement at Step 8. - 5.2.4 One (1) Doctoral Degree related to the employee's duties initial placement at Step 8.
 Two (2) Doctoral Degrees related to the employee's duties - initial placement at Step 7. - 5.2.5 One (1) additional increment will be granted on initial placement to those who possess a Teaching Certificate or Provincial Instructor's Diploma. - 5.2.6 One (1) increment for each full year of teaching, librarianship, counseling, coordinating, or related work experience in a college, technical institution, vocational school or university where the work is related to the duties to be performed for the College by the employee.
 Fifty percent (50%) or more of a year will be considered a full year in the rounding off of the total.
-A full year as defined by the institutions of previous employment shall be acknowledged. - 5.2.6.1 Part Time Employees

-Teaching assistant (T.A.)" or "graduate assistant" work will be recognized as "related work experience" as outlined in Article 5.2.6 above and will be counted when establishing an employee's initial placement on the salary scale provided the work was not required for, or used for credit for the completion of an educational degree.
+A full year as defined by the institutions of previous employment shall be acknowledged. - 5.2.6.1 Part Time Employees above and will be counted when establishing an employee's initial placement on the salary scale provided the work was not required for, or used for credit for the completion of an educational degree.
 Practicums, clinicals, or any other work experience required within a degree completion will not be considered as "related work experience" and will not be counted when establishing the placement on scale.